TikhonJelvis/RL-book/book/chapter12/chapter12.md

 Note that $\bb$ is a linear operator in vector space $\mathbb{R}^n$.
 So we henceforth denote and treat $\bb$ as an $n \times n$ matrix, representing the linear operator.
 We've learnt in Chapter [-@sec:mdp-chapter] that $\bvpi$ is the fixed point of $\bb$.
 Therefore, we can write:
 $$\bb \cdot \bvpi = \bvpi$$
 \index{fixed-point theory!Banach fixed-point theorem}
 This means, if we start with an arbitrary Value Function vector $\bv$ and repeatedly apply $\bb$, by Banach Fixed-Point Theorem \ref{th:banach_fixed_point_theorem}, we will reach the fixed point $\bvpi$.
-We've learnt in Chapter [-@sec:mdp-chapter] that this is in fact the Dynamic Programming Policy Evaluation algorithm.
+We've learnt in Chapter [-@sec:mdp-chapter] that this is, in fact, the Dynamic Programming Policy Evaluation algorithm.
 Note that Tabular Monte Carlo also converges to $\bvpi$ (albeit slowly).

 \index{dynamic programming!policy evaluation}
 \index{projection operator}